billal4b/booking-system/README.md

 ```
 #### Vue js command
 This template should help get you started developing with Vue 3 in Vite.
+Go to the vue js folder directory and then run this command
 ```sh
 npm install